fabfoundation/fab16/programme.md

 subtitle_text: ""
 color_class: "colorblue"
 img: "assets/img/FabTrends.jpg"
-programheader: "<strong style='font-size:22px;'>Be part of the largest conference on digital fabrication in the world.</strong>
+programheader: "<strong style='font-size:22px;'>Attend the world's largest digital fabrication conference.</strong>
                  <br><br>
-                 Join us in Montréal, Canada, and online, for the annual meeting of the international Fab Labs network, a hybrid and distributed event!
+                 Join us in Montreal, Canada, and online for the annual meeting of the international Fab Lab network, a hybrid and distributed event!
                 <br><br>
-                Join world-class panelists, members of the Fab Lab community, makers from all over the world and professionals from all kinds of fields in the annual Fab Lab Conference and the Fab Festival in Montréal, Canada, in August 2021<span class='line hidden'>from August 9 to August 15</span>, combined with the Fab City Summit<span class='line hidden'>, from August 13 to August 15</span>.
-Attend world-class panels, demos, workshops, discussions and lab presentations from representatives from all over the globe!
+                Join world-class panelists, Fab Lab community members, makers from around the world, and professionals at the annual Fab Labs conference and Fab Festival in Montreal, Canada in August 2021, combined with the Fab City Summit.
+Attend world-class panels, demonstrations, workshops, discussions and lab presentations by representatives from around the globe!
                 <br><br>"
 programdesc: "<br><br>
                 <strong style='' class='travelmenu'>Fab Lab Conference <span class='line hidden'>from 9 to 12 August</span></strong>